davidfmiller/apples/README.md

 Simple command-line scripts that wrap interaction with Mac applications.

-Pretty minimal right now but there are more to come!
+Pretty minimal right now but there's more to come.

 ## transmit